 Xilinx calculates its outgoing component quality level, expressed in PPM (defective parts per million devices shipped), using the industry-standard methods now adopted by JEDEC and published in JEDEC Standard 16.
 These figures of merit are revised and published quarterly by Xilinx Quality Assurance and are available from local manufacturer's representatives or from Xilinx.
-Beginning in Q3, 1988, these summary data will be available for downloading from the Xilinx Electronic Bulletin Board at (408) 559-9323 [1200/2400 baud; 8 data bits; no parity; 1 stop bit] supporting all of the following communications protocols: ASCII, Kermit, XModem, -CRC, and Telink.
+These summary data are available for downloading from the Xilinx Electronic Bulletin Board at (408) 559-9327 [1200/ 2400 baud; 8 data bits; no parity; 1 stop bit] supporting all of the following communications protocols: ASCII, Kermit, XModem, -CRC, and Telink.